nameer-rizvi/scrapefrom/README.md

 This method takes in a custom config object and returns data in the same way .googleNews() or .twitter() might.

-WARNING: the config object requirements are extremely rigid and opinionated, so much so that it might be best to take the config for .twitter() and form a custom one straight from it:
+**WARNING: the config object requirements are extremely rigid and opinionated, so much so that it might be best to take the config for .twitter() and form a custom one based off of it:**

 ```javascript
 module.exports = {